IBM/ignition/tests/unit/templates/expected_resource_driver/docs/index.md

 helm install --name tdhelm tdhelm-0.5.0.tgz -f custom_values.yaml-
 ```

-"Once the pod for the driver has started you should be able to view the status of the application at: `http://:{(helm.node_port)}/management/health`"
+Once the pod for the driver has started you should be able to view the status of the application at: `http://:{(helm.node_port)}/management/health`

 ## Helm Configuration